esp-rs/book/src/frequently-asked-questions.md

 ### Optimizing Memory Usage

-We will again defer to the [Embassy Documentation][embassy-documentation], specifically the [How can I measure resource usage (CPU, RAM, etc.)?][measure-resources] section.
+We will, again, defer to the [Embassy Documentation][embassy-documentation], specifically the [How can I measure resource usage (CPU, RAM, etc.)?][measure-resources] section.

 [measure-resources]: https://embassy.dev/book/#_how_can_i_measure_resource_usage_cpu_ram_etc